 Portofino Yellowfin Tuna in Extra Virgin Olive Oil – We’re late converts to tuna packed in oil, but it’s great for the light, summer salads we’ve been fixing lately.

 Sir Kensington’s Mayonnaise – We like the original, avocado oil and organic varieties.
 The original has a slight tang from the lemon juice, but it’s not overpowering.
 This is great in homemade dips and dressings.
 The avocado oil mayonnaise can be a little strong, so use it in dishes with bold flavors.

 Tolerant Lentil Pasta – Two ingredient pasta is about as unprocessed as you can get for a factory noodle.
 When cooked to al dente, the pasta retain their shape and don’t get mushy.

 Whole Earth Sweetener – We call this the “Green Stuff”.
 Low carb without the stevia aftertaste.
 Dissolves really well in cold drinks.
 One packet sweetens a 20-32 oz. beverage.

 Zevia – We love Zevia because it scratches the soda itch without resorting to zero calorie drinks containing aspartame.
 Some flavors are caffeinated and some are decaf, but all of the flavors are free of food dyes.

 I hope you’ll give some of these products a try.
 What are your favorite 10% products?
 Let me know in the comments or via email at:

 arthurized dot home at gmail dot com

 I’m not in partnership with any brands referenced in this post.
-I simply enjoy their products, and I hope you will too!
+I’m simply sharing products that I use and enjoy, and I hope you will like them too!